Designations Congruent with Things: Chapter 9

 Identity confusion alert.

-“Yes,” Newt says, “fine, I may have said that.
+“Yes,” Newt admits, “fine, I may have said that.
 I may have encountered some difficulty with immersive neural recapitulation of recent sensory experiences while in an enclosed environment, but I’m pretty sure that’s normal and unrelated to any hypothetical brain damage I may or may not have.”

 Empathy’d.

 “Yeah,” Newt says, “I’m sure you do imagine that.
-And as long as you’re imagining things, I encourage you to imagine how little I want to talk about this with all the sparkling clarity that I’m sure you can now muster.
+As long as you’re imagining things, I encourage you to imagine how little I want to talk about this with all the sparkling clarity I’m sure you can now muster.
 You falsely advertised drunk science, not drunk awkwardness, but since we’re talking about feelings I don’t want to talk about, I did devote some serious thought to whether or not I'm in mental continuity with the anteverse.”

 “Neither do I,” Hermann replies.